yuhattor/copilot-patterns/README.md

 In this introduction, we will explain what AI-Native development is and what patterns are.
 If you are already practicing AI-Native development in your company and would like to contribute your experience to this document, we welcome your contribution!

+This "AI-Native Development Guidelines" document is not yet in its final version, and there may be broken links, typos, and other errors.
+Your help in improving it is much appreciated.
+Please see how you can contribute to this document.

 ## What is AI-Native Development